#1 Home Improvement Retailer

 Do I have to harden off my seedlings before planting them outside?

-Yes, if you raised plants indoors from seeds, harden them first before you transplant them.
-Hardening is the process of getting them used to the great outdoors and rain, sun, and temperature swings.
+Yes, for best results, if you raised plants indoors from seeds in your own plant nursery, harden them before you transplant them.
+Hardening is the process of getting them used to outdoor life, spring rains, and temperature swings.
 It slows their growth until they're strong and ready to take off during a spring warm front.
 Hardening also makes your plants more resilient to a sudden cold snap.
-Read your seed packets or speak to a garden center associate for more information.
+Read your seed packets or speak to a garden center associate for more info on caring for your seedlings.

 Should I use peat moss starters or coir starters?